stitchdata/docs/_integration-schemas/stripe/v1/payouts.md

           - `verified` - Indicates that bank account verification has succeeded.
           - `verification_failed` - Indicates that verfication failed.
           - `errored` - Indicates that a transfer sent to the bank account failed.
 Transfers will not be sent to the account until its details are updated.

-  - name: "created"
-    type: "date-time"
-    description: "The time at which the payout was created.
-Measured in seconds since the Unix epoch."

   - name: "currency"
     type: "string"